WolframResearch/WolframClientForPython/docs/intro.rst

     >>> session.evaluate('Map[Prime, Range[5]]')
     '{2, 3, 5, 7, 11}'

-Even if the authenticated session is a persistent object, each evaluation occurs independently, similarly to :wl`:CloudEvaluate`.
+Even if the authenticated session is a persistent object, each evaluation occurs independently, similarly to :wl:`CloudEvaluate`.
 It means that it's not the appropriate tools to work with variables, and functions.

 Define a function `f`::